Written by Terry Smith

 For those of you who have gone for the rustic look with a lot of wooden garden furniture, or if you have decking to take care of, there is a 3-in-1 wood cleaner pressure washer detergent from karcher.
 This detergent has been specially formulated to take care of the all-too-common algae problem associated with wood that is left outdoors, as well as oil and grease stains, and general dirt, soot, etc. What’s more, it is intended to tackle all this without causing damage to the wood itself.

-I have to say, when I first sprayed it on, I was a little skeptical about how the results would turn out as it didn’t foam up all that much. later, I came to realise that unlike car cleaners, foaming is not that great an indicator of how well a wood cleaning detergent will perform.
+I have to say, when I first sprayed it on, I was a little skeptical about how the results would turn out as it didn’t foam up all that much.
+Later, I came to realise that unlike car cleaners, foaming is not that great an indicator of how well a wood cleaning detergent will perform which might help some thinking the same.

 After leaving the product on some fairly dirty decking for a little less than 5 minutes, I was happily surprised that the dirt just rinsed right off, including dried on bird droppings, and even some algae from inside the cracks.